Study in USA

 E. 58 mph

 2. Data Sufficiency: This section requires candidates to determine whether the given statements are sufficient to find the correct answer.
-It will measure your ability to analyze a quantitative problem and to find which data is relevant to find the answer.
+It will measure your ability to analyse a quantitative problem and to find which data is relevant to find the answer.

 Data Sufficiency questions include a problem statement and two answer statements.
 Using the data with your math knowledge, you need to determine whether you have sufficient information in the statement to answer the question.